 Many years ago my friend, thanks Eileen, mentioned this amazing life hack to me when we were standing in her yard, gardening and looking at some of the ant hills that were right in our way.

 I remember thinking that it sounded WAY too good to be true.
-Can you really kill ants with nothing but water?

 I am here today to tell you that not only can you kill them with no freaky chemicals, but this method of killing ants is SUPER effective too!